teberhardt/cards-over-lan/README.md

 ### Building

-Open the `LahServer` project in Visual Studio and build it.
+Open the `CardsOverLan` project in Visual Studio and build it.

 The build will contain copies of the `decks` and `web_content` folders.
 It also contains a `settings.json` file that contains the server settings.
 See below for how to configure this file.

-After building, run LahServer.exe to start the server.
+After building, run CardsOverLan.exe to start the server.

 ### Firewall settings